rmcnew/nocode/README.md

 No code is easier to understand than no code.

-No code is the best way to write secure and reliable applications.
+No code is the best way to have secure and reliable applications.
 Write nothing; deploy nowhere.

-"One of my most productive days was throwing away 1,000 lines of code."
+_One of my most productive days was throwing away 1,000 lines of code._

 -- Ken Thompson

-== Master Foo and the Ten Thousand Lines ==
+## Master Foo and the Ten Thousand Lines
 Master Foo once said to a visiting programmer: “There is more Unix-nature in one line of shell script than there is in ten thousand lines of C.”

 The programmer, who was very proud of his mastery of C, said: “How can this be?
 C is the language in which the very kernel of Unix is implemented!”